RealTimeLogic/LSP-Examples/Lua-Debug/README.md

 ### Debugging LSP files

-The Mako Server will be idle after you have run through the initial Lua startup code using VS. When the server idles click the pause button in VS, open a browser, and navigate to http://localhost.
+The Mako Server will be idle after you have run through the initial Lua startup code using VS. When the server idles, click the pause button in VS, open a browser, and navigate to http://localhost.
 VS will then halt the LSP page at the top of the file.
 See the comments in index.lsp for additional debugging tips.